conan-io/docs/reference/commands/creator/export-pkg.rst

 .. note::

-  The :command:`conan export-pkg`, if no ``--profile`` (or settings, options, etc) arguments are provided, tries to obtain the previously installed configuration (from previous :command:`conan install`), which is stored in a *conaninfo.txt* file in the install folder.
-In that case, it might be possible to skip those arguments.
-However, there are some corner cases (like header only libraries with dependencies), in which the *conaninfo.txt* information won't be enough, so it is recommended to always provide those arguments.
+    Note that if :command:`--profile` or settings, options, are not provided to :command:`export-pkg`, the configuration will be extracted from the information from a previous :command:`conan install`.
+    That information might be incomplete in some edge cases, so we strongly recommend the usage of :command:`--profile` or :command:`--settings, --options`, etc.